wangziqi2013/wangziqi2013.github.io/_posts/2021-08-21-fast-allocation-and-dealloaction.markdown

 Deallocation happens at a larger granularity of entire lifetimes.
 Programmers can only deallocate all objects in a per-lifetime allocator by indicating the integer identifier of the lifetime.
 Deallocation works by simply resetting the per-lifetime pointer to the first arena in the list.
+Arenas that are already in the list will be considered as free, and reused on the future allocation requests with a minor addition to the allocator: The allocator should check whether there is a next arena in the list during allocation, if a new arena needs to be allocated.
+If true, then the next arena in the list will be reused by resetting its per-arena top pointer, and no new arena is allocated.